 To assist you with your planning, keep in mind that the review process generally includes questions and clarifications regarding items in the application.
 The average time for a final decision on a new program application is generally 8-12 months, however, ACGC does not guarantee an accreditation decision by any specific date.
 Actual time to final accreditation decision is going to depend on complexity of proposed program and quality and completeness of application.

 Please contact the Executive Office with questions or concerns at (913) 222-8668 or email@example.com.

 Letter of Intent

-If the board should find the information submitted in the Letter of Intent to be insufficient the program will have 60 days to remediate or submit additional information.
-If the program fails to submit any additional information, the board will consider the Letter of Intent abandoned and a new Letter of Intent must be submitted indicating a new timeframe within which the program plans to apply as well as an amended timeframe for when the program intends to matriculate its first class.
+If the ACGC should find the information submitted in the Letter of Intent to be insufficient, the program will have 60 days to remediate or submit additional information.
+If the program fails to submit any additional information, the board will consider the Letter of Intent abandoned and the $500 fee will be forfeited.
+A new Letter of Intent must then be submitted indicating a new timeframe within which the program plans to apply, as well as an amended timeframe for when the program intends to matriculate its first class.

 for Developing New Programs